ALL ARE SAVED BY FAITH

 Give us grateful hearts, Lord,

-that recognize your goodness
+that recognise your goodness

 in nature, in people around us,